 Animal-assisted therapy – what is it?

 A definition of animal-assisted therapy can be found in the work of Hines & Bustad (1986).
-They wrote that using pets as therapy is based around the concept that an animal interacting with a human can result in psychological changes and physiological benefits, particularly when a specific goal is identified that the benefits of animal interaction (see below) can help achieve.
-This human/animal bond has roots in societies thousands of years old, and according to research held by Jennifer Jorgenson (1997), domestication of animals began over 12,000 years ago.
+They wrote that using pets as therapy is based on the concept that an animal interacting with a human can result in psychological changes and physiological benefits.
+This is particularly true when a specific goal is identified that the benefits of animal interaction (see below) can help achieve.
+That strong human bond with animals has roots in societies thousands of years old, and according to research held by Jennifer Jorgenson (1997), domestication of animals began as far as 12,000 years ago.

 After the success of this, the practice eventually grew momentum and reached America.
 As early as 1944, hospital patients in Pawling, New York were urged to work on a local farm as a form of treatment.
-This is considered “pet visitation” and is regarded as the simplest form of animal assisted therapy, however that should not undermine the effectiveness of it either.
-Forms of animal therapy can now be seen everywhere in today’s society, from class rooms to nursing homes, due to the wide variety of benefits it provides.
+This is considered ‘pet visitation’ and is regarded as the simplest form of animal assisted therapy, however that should not undermine the effectiveness of it.

 Animals and you – who can AAT help?